|

 of customers will never be impacted by it, but it does help to allow

-carriers to continue offering good value to most people.
-If
+carriers to continue offering good value to virtually every other

 they